KeeganM22/Food-Delivery-App/DatabaseFramework.md

 ### Issue

-We need a backend database for saving user profiles and resturaunts
+We need a backend database for saving user profiles and restaurants
 - We want a easy to use and understandable database
-- we want thew database to be flexable
+- we want thew database to be flexible
 - we want the database to have support and documentation

 ### Decision

 Decided on MongoDB

+### Status

-### Decided on
+Decided on MongoDB open to a switch if called for

+## Details

+### Assumption

+We want to choose a database that is very scalable and flexible to support our development

+We want something that is highly documented and trusted as well as cheap to maintain to support the future of our app

+using a NoSQL Database is beneficial for those reasons

+### Constraints

+If we start building a database with NoSQL and decide we would rather use SQL a transition would be difficult

+### Positions

+We considered using Oracle as this is what we have the most experience in

+We considered Maranda DB as this uses similar styling to what we have used before

+Both are considered if a change is required

+### Argument

+as above others were not chosen due to the superior scalability and want to explore more options

+### Implications

+We want something that is easily scalable and easy to use, we are flexible but would like to reduce any chance of a possible database migration

+## Related

+### Related decisions

+we want something that has lots of support

+we don't want to have to search for obscure documentation

+### Related artifacts

+this is the core of all of our information

+### Related principles

+trusted database

+easy to use